All Episodes

 So I'm not going to assert myself here.

-For en masse defending Trayvon simply for the solidarity aspect.
+And he was ripping on the heat for en masse defending Trayvon simply for the solidarity aspect.

 Solidarity of the race.

-The UN's latest report from the International Planetary Committee on Climate, whatever, IPCC, whatever the hell it stands for, it doesn't matter to me.
+The UN's latest report from the International Planetary Committee on Climate, whatever, IPCC, whatever the hell it stands for, doesn't matter to me.

 Nobody will be spared, folks.

-Do you realize that we will experience a global surge in the number of golfers?
+And in fact, because this is the scariest climate prediction ever, do you realize that we will experience a global surge in the number of golfers?

 Climate change would increase boating, golfing, and beach recreation at the expense of skiing.